-In this-draft final proposal, the CAISO proposes to seek new expand existing local CPM authority to procure resources when the CAISO identifies a need to procure for additional local RA capacity after an area or sub-area fails to meet the energy sufficiency testevaluation.
+In this final proposal, the CAISO proposes to expand existing local CPM authority to procure resources when the CAISO identifies a need for additional local RA capacity after an area or sub-area fails to meet the energy sufficiency evaluation.
 Stakeholder comments generally support this extension of CPM authority.

-The CAISO uses CPMits capacity procurement mechanism to backstop the RA program.
-Specifically, when there is insufficient capacity shown in the RA process to reliably operate the grid, the CAISO may make CPM designations to procure resources that have not been shown in the RA process so that sufficient capacity is available to reliably operate the system.
-RA is shown on a capacity needs under the resource adequacy provisions of its tariff.
-Based on year-ahead and a month-ahead basis, and CPM can be used to backstop in either timeframe or in a more granular timeframe. resource adequacy showings made by load serving entities in its balancing authority area, the CAISO may exercise this authority for system, local or flexible resource adequacy.
-Resource owners with additional non-RA capacity can participate in the CPM competitive solicitation process (CSP) for their bids to be considered if and when the CAISO makes to receive a CPM designation.
-Generally, in any timeframe the CAISO makes a designation making CPM designations, the CAISO considers all options for procurement and selects the least cost option that meets the reliability need is selected.
+The CAISO uses its capacity procurement mechanism to backstop capacity needs under the resource adequacy provisions of its tariff.
+Based on year-ahead and month-ahead resource adequacy showings made by load serving entities in its balancing authority area, the CAISO may exercise this authority for system, local or flexible resource adequacy.
+Resource owners with additional non-RA capacity can participate in the CPM competitive solicitation process to receive a CPM designation.
+In making CPM designations, the CAISO considers all options for procurement and selects the least cost option that meets the reliability need.
 Additionally, when the CAISO makes any CPM designation, it posts information about the designation and supporting documentation outlining why the CAISO needs the resource.